JS Deploy

 COPY ./dist /usr/share/nginx/html

-- JS routers typically have two modes – using full urls or hashtags
+- JS routers typically have two modes – using full URLs or hash-based URLs

-- Problem with full urls – when new session is started with full url, server will respond with 404 – page not found.
-Because we actually only have one single page /index.html
+- Problem with full URLs – when a new session is started with a full URL, the server will respond with 404 – page not found.
+Because we actually only have one single page

-- Servers need some configuration to rewrite urls to host the same page regardless of specified url (when exact match is not found).
+/index.html - Servers need some configuration to rewrite URLs to host the same page regardless of specified URL (when exact match is not found).

 - Nginx configuration (partial)